grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 ## Introduction

+In this tutorial you will learn how to create _app plugins_.
 App plugins are Grafana plugins that allow you to bundle data sources and panel plugins within a single package.
 They also enable you to create custom pages within Grafana, providing a dedicated space for documentation, sign-up forms, or integration with other services via HTTP.

 App plugins are displayed in the navigation menu and offer the flexibility to define [UI Extensions](../ui-extensions/).